Celebrate the 15th Annual

 Oliver Lake OGJB Quartet ft.
 Justin Phillip Reed & Tuhin Das

 Oliver Lake and OGJB graces the Alphabet City stage for the second time, with a whole new set of music.
 The will be joined by poet Justin Phillip Reed.
 Reed’s full-length collection, Indecency (Coffee House Press, 2018), was the winner of the National Book Award.
 Poets from the renowned University of Iowa International Writing program will also perform, along with City of Asylum Exiled Writer-In-Residence Tuhin Das, making for an evening of artistic excellence not to be missed.
-FREE RSVP HERE.
+FREE TICKETS HERE.

 THURSDAY, SEPTEMBER 26, 7:00 PM